-After a short, two-week turnaround from the Bathurst 1000, the 52 drivers must reset and change their mentality to take on the two 300-kilometre, 102-lap races along the beachfront.
+After a short, two-week turnaround from the Bathurst 1000 where the post-event fallout still rages, the main drivers and their co-drivers must reset and change their mentality to take on the two 300-kilometre, 102-lap races between the beachfront skyscrapers.

 |Surfers Paradise Street Circuit|

 |Location||Sorfers Paradise, QLD||Circuit Length||2.984 km / 1.854 mi|